Download LinkThe hits get bigger as the numbers get smaller.

 My morning sun is the drug that brings me near

-To the childhood I lost, replaced by fear
+To the childhood I lost, replaced by fear6

 “Clampdown” - The Clash, 1979